jsenv/core/README.md

 # Name

 The name "jsenv" stands for JavaScript environments.
-This is because the original purpose of jsenv was to bring closer two JavaScript runtimes: web browsers and Node.js.

 Maybe "jsenv" should be written "JSEnv"?
-That makes typing the name too complex:
+No, it would be too painful to type:

 1. Hold `shift` on keyboard
 2. While holding `shift`, type `JSE`
 3. Release `shift`
 4. Finally, type `nv`.

-No one wants to do that: the prefered syntax is "jsenv".
+The prefered syntax is "jsenv".

 # Logo

 The logo is composed by the name at the center and two circles orbiting around it.
 One of the circle is web browsers, the other is Node.js.
-It represents the two JavaScript environments supported by jsenv.
+It represents the two JavaScript runtimes supported by jsenv.

 ![jsenv logo with legend](./docs/jsenv_logo_legend.png)